slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 $\exists(\emptyset_i) = (\exists\emptyset_i, \exists(\emptyset_j))$,

 Thus creating a limited set of definitions at each recursive step $n$, not easily denoted in the expressivity of recursive functional form.
-We can denote that $n\text{th}$ recursive step set of existence, and perhaps each source and sink to each existence, as $\Omega^{(n)}$ PERHAPS allowing us to derive a universe from nothing but definition and the axiom that this existence function, as described, exists.
+We can denote that $n\text{th}$ recursive step set of existence, and perhaps each source and sink to each existence, as $\Omega^{(n)}$.

-Perhaps, further in consideration, Axiom 1 can "create" Axiom 2 and Axiom 2 can "create" Axiom 1, each depending only on the definition of definition, axiomatically assumed without axiom I guess.

-As a matter of point, for a recursive function to be defined and it exist, it must be actively recursing.

-Piecing these together, we could probably derive a non-axiomatic universe, but I want to move on to the question of what the deducer is, that is, why THE laws of physics instead of some other laws of physics?

----

 Note: no matter what, as long as there is a definition or an axiom, there is *something* and so what we are actually deriving from is not *nothing* but a primordial something, and it can be defined to be something else e.g. a recursive self-duplicating observer function that encapsulates both definition and cause, e.g. $\mathrm{I}(x) = (\exists x, \mathrm{I}(\max\limits_{y\subseteq \Omega} Q(\Omega)))^\text{ \color{blue}[1.]}$, with a qualia to justify the development of that something into something specific.